-Plant-based protein alternatives are popping up everywhere!
-And while we have heard about their positive impact on our planet, what about the nutritional value?
+Plant-based protein alternatives are popping up on menus everywhere - from fast food chains to our favorite restaurants.
+But what are these plant based options made of and what about their nutritional value?
 What are the differences between Beyond Burger, Impossible Burger, popular traditional burgers and veggie burgers?
 Let’s see how they really stack up.

 Plant-based burgers have taken the media and our menus by storm.
 Fast-food establishments like Carl’s Jr., Burger King, White Castle, Red Robin and TGI Friday’s have all added the alternative burgers to their protein offerings – and even more restaurants are following suit.
 We even saw the Beyond Burger in the wilds of the Pennsylvania countryside this summer.